Skip to content

 Main Results

-Comparison of the harmonic mean (H) between downstream task performance and OV-COCO:
+Comparison of harmonic mean (H) between downstream tasks and OV-COCO:

 Method ArTaxOr mAP_tgt/mAP_coco/H DIOR H UODD H